• Home

 Everybody knows the common phrase, 'reduce, reuse and recycle,' because plastic recycling is good advice!
 Plant-based alternatives to plastics, which are made from renewable materials, are constantly being developed.

 Bio-plastic packaging, for instance, are made from renewable plant-based materials such as corn starch, cellulose and sugarcane, amongst other materials.
-Consider using certified sustainable companies and only endorsing vegan and cruelty-free recycled plastics wherever possible.
+This means that they are considered as vegan packaging.
+Consider using certified sustainable companies and only endorsing vegan and cruelty-free recycled plastics, made from vegan alternatives, wherever possible.

 Whilst this may seem impossible and fanciful currently, it is not beyond reach with time.
 As ecological concerns are becoming more prevalent, the further use and development of compostable food wrappers will only increase.